The NT in English for Pulpit and Pew

 Before sending you into this particular vineyard, I would like to acknowledge my deep indebtedness to the people who have made this work possible.

 I have also repeatedly sought assistance in the standard evangelical word-for-word translations: The New King James Version, the New American Standard Version, and the English Standard Version.
 For a chaste, suggestive, and lively paraphrase I also frequently dipped into the 1984 edition of the New International Version.

 Along the way I have regularly consulted the outstanding New Testament Commentary, written by William Hendriksen and Simon Kistemaker, and also sent up occasional cries of distress via email to my son-in-law, Chris Azure, who holds a Ph.D. in NT studies.

-Finally, I want specially to acknowledge my good friend Susan Roush, who served as my proof-reader.
-Her eagle eye enabled me to spot any number of literary errors and infelicities, and her wise counsel also helped choose a format and a look that I trust will appeal to my readers.
+Finally, I want specially to acknowledge my good friends Susan Roush and Costas Cleater, who served as my proof-readers.
+Susan’s eagle eye enabled me to spot any number of literary errors and infelicities, and her wise counsel also helped choose a format and a look that I trust will appeal to my readers.
 Costas, who lives across the pond, kindly volunteered to back up Susan and me (thanks to him I now use words like “howler” and “clanger”).
 No translator could be more grateful for such capable and cheerful colleagues!